 A Living Will is a very personal and important document that can avoid years of uncertainty and conflict as to what a person’s medical wishes might be.
 It allows the individual to dictate what their treatment and healthcare would be in this very extreme medical situation.

-LegalShield Attorney's are Here to Help with Your Living Will!
+LegalShield Provider Lawyers are Here to Help with Your Living Will

-LegalShield Members can get help from a provider attorney with a Will, without having to worry about the expense.
-Plans start at $24.95 a month and include valuable estate planning advice and documents, including a Will, at no extra charge.
+LegalShield Members can get help from a provider lawyer with a Living Will , without having to worry about the expense.
+Plans start at $29.95 a month and include valuable estate planning advice and documents, including a Will, at no extra charge.